Administrative and Office staff

 Rachel DeMaris began her work in challenging creative, inventive children to grow their brains as a middle school and high school science teacher.
 After leaving the classroom, she spent many years exploring and learning with children and their families in both science and technology centers and children’s museums.
 In her 15 years in informal education, Rachel served as an educator at the Science Center of Iowa and the Science Station, the Program Director at the Family Museum, and the Manager of Play and Learning at the Iowa Children’s Museum, where she was active in promoting S.T.E.M. learning experiences.
 During her museum tenure, Rachel taught countless professional development workshops to early childhood teachers and presented at the Association of Science and Technology Centers and the Association of Children’s Museums conferences to promote best practices in science education for young learners.
 The classroom beckoned, however, and Rachel jumped at the opportunity to join the Willowwind faculty in 2012.
 In 2013, Rachel was honored with the Robert E. Yager Active Learning Award.

-Ryan Bentzinger is a teaching artist based out of Iowa City.
+Ryan Bentzinger is an artist based out of Iowa City.
 He graduated with a BA in Studio Art with Honors in Education from the University of Iowa in 2011.
-Ryan was assistant to Chunghi Choo from 2009-2015.
-He is licensed under the State of Iowa to teach K-12 Art, and has been the Art Teacher at Willowwind since 2012.
+Ryan was the assistant to Chunghi Choo from 2009-2015.
+He is licensed under the State of Iowa to teach K-12 Art, and has been the Teaching Artist at Willowwind since 2012.

-Ryan has exhibited his artwork regionally and internationally, including Asia, Australia, Europe, and the United States.
-His work has been acquired for the permanent collections of the Santiago Museum of Contemporary Art in Santiago, Chile, and the University Museums of the Iowa State University in Iowa; and Arnoldsche Art Publishers in Germany.
+Ryan has exhibited his artwork internationally.
+His artwork has been acquired for the permanent collections of the Santiago Museum of Contemporary Art in Chile; the Cedar Rapids Museum of Art, and University Museums of the Iowa State University in Iowa; and Arnoldsche Art Publishers in Germany.

-Ryan’s artwork is inspired by imaginative stories and societal phenomena.
+Ryan's artwork is inspired by imagination, travel, and societal phenomena.
 He self-published a graphic novel, nAMUH: Book 1, and it is a part of the University of Iowa Museum of Art collection.
 The book can be purchased at the Cedar Rapids Museum of Art gift shop, Prairie Lights Bookstore, and online.
 When Ryan is not passionately teaching and advocating the Arts, he continues to paint, draw, and write in his studio.

 Physical Education/Health Teacher